(This post contains affiliate links. Read my full disclosure.)

 - It instantly means you earn 8 relevant PDUs (of course, you have to watch the webinars, but you can do that over a lunchbreak, on your commute or in the evenings)

-- If you don’t need 8 PDUs in the Leadership domain, you can carry them forward to the next recertification cycle
+- If you don’t need 8 PDUs in the Power Skills domain, you can carry them forward to the next recertification cycle

-- The PDUs are already pre-approved as they come from OSP International LLC, a recognized and approved PMI training provider
+- The PDUs come from OSP International LLC, a recognized PMI training provider with a long history of creating PMI-compliant training materials

 - They come with a spreadsheet that shows you exactly how many PDUs you earn per webinar, so you save time entering your claim into the Continuing Certification Requirements (CCR) system.